All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 Most GLP-1-related reflux is manageable at home.
 But certain symptoms indicate more serious issues that need professional evaluation.

-See your provider if you experience: - Reflux that does not improve with over-the-counter PPIs or H2 blockers - Difficulty swallowing or feeling like food gets stuck - Unexplained weight loss beyond what is expected from your GLP-1 medication - Persistent hoarseness or chronic cough - Chest pain (always rule out cardiac causes first) - Blood in vomit or dark, tarry stools - Reflux symptoms that are significantly worsening rather than improving over time
+See your provider if you experience: - Reflux that doesn't improve with over-the-counter PPIs or H2 blockers - Difficulty swallowing or feeling like food gets stuck - Unexplained weight loss beyond what is expected from your GLP-1 medication - Persistent hoarseness or chronic cough - Chest pain (always rule out cardiac causes first) - Blood in vomit or dark, tarry stools - Reflux symptoms that are significantly worsening rather than improving over time

 Long-standing, untreated acid reflux can lead to esophageal damage, including a condition called Barrett's esophagus.
 This is another reason to address reflux proactively rather than ignoring it.